Grad Groups are student-led, student-run groups that have affiliated themselves with the Graduate Student Association for funding and support.

 Publishes feature articles, peer reviewed articles, and book reviews from researchers who study the texts and archaeology of Greece and Rome, the ancient Near East and Egypt, as well as the Aegean.
 Postgraduates and early career researchers are especially encouraged to submit work to this peer reviewed journal.

-Animal Welfare Science Students of The UoM (AWSSUM)
+Animal Welfare Students Society of the UoM (AWSSUM)

 The purposes of AWSSUM are: (1) To enhance the academic and professional life of Animal Welfare graduate students at the University of Melbourne (UoM).
 (2) To promote interaction, welfare and cohesion between Animal Welfare graduate students.
 (3) To promote, organise, support and disseminate academic activities for Animal Welfare graduate students.
 (4) To maintain close relationships with other academic organisations focused on promoting students’ research and other academic activities in Australia.